Anthony Galea: Career

 Galea practices sports medicine out of the ISM Health & Wellness Center, which he serves as its director and founder.
 He has been published in medical journals and is the author of the book, Dr. Galea's Secrets to Optimal Health - Body and Spirit, which was published in 2007.
 In 2003, Galea became the team physician for the Toronto Argonauts, serving as physician for the team until 2009.
 Galea acted as team physician for the St. Vincent Grenadine World Cup Soccer team in 2004.

 Galea has functioned as a sports physician for many professional competitions.
-In 1999, he served as a physician for the World Track and Field Championships in Seville, Spain, as well as Chief Medical Officer for Team Canada in the Maccabi Games in 2005-09.
-From 1990-95, Galea was responsible for the care and supervision of all participants in the Toronto Marathon.
-He was a sports medicine physician for the du Maurier's Men's Open Tennis Championships in 1996 and the du Maurier's Women's Open Tennis Championships in 1995 and 1997, as well as for the Players International Tennis Championships in Toronto from 1991-94.
-From 1992-97, Galea served as a team physician for the Canadian Freestyle Ski team.
+In 1999, he served as a physician for the World Track and Field Championships in Seville, Spain, as well as Chief Medical Officer for Team Canada in the Maccabi Games in 2005–09.
+From 1990 to 1995, Galea was responsible for the care and supervision of all participants in the Toronto Marathon.
+He was a sports medicine physician for the du Maurier's Men's Open Tennis Championships in 1996 and the du Maurier's Women's Open Tennis Championships in 1995 and 1997, as well as for the Players International Tennis Championships in Toronto from 1991 to 1994.
+From 1992 to 1997, Galea served as a team physician for the Canadian Freestyle Ski team.
 He served as a team physician for Team Canada in the Olympic Winter Games in Japan in 1998.

 Galea was one of the first sports medicine physicians to use Platelet-rich plasma (PRP) therapy as a way to treat his patients' injuries.
 PRP therapy is the process of treating an injury with a concentration of the patient's own blood.
 Initially, the treatment was used for rehabilitation purposes by spinal surgeons and surgeons performing plastic surgery.
 PRP may be valuable in enhancing soft-tissue repair and in wound healing.
 Galea's arrest in 2009 for smuggling human growth hormone (HGH) into the United States raised suspicion that he might have combined HGH with his PRP therapy.